rsts-dev/claude-buddy-site/README.md

 - **Template gallery** with detailed comparisons
 - **NPM download statistics** and adoption metrics

-## 📝 Recent v2.0 Updates
+## 📝 Recent v3.0 Updates

 ### Content Updates (October 2025)
-- ✅ Updated hero section to emphasize NPM-powered platform
+- ✅ Updated hero section to emphasize skills-only architecture
-- ✅ Added "What's New in 2.0" section with feature grid and comparison table
+- ✅ Modified "What's New" section to showcase v3.0 features
-- ✅ Added Enterprise Templates showcase (MuleSoft & JHipster)
+- ✅ Added v3.0 column to version comparison table
-- ✅ Added Workflow Automation section with 5-step process
+- ✅ Updated installation terminal with skills-based success indicators
-- ✅ Updated all GitHub links from `gsetsero` to `rsts-dev`
+- ✅ Changed personas section to highlight native SKILL.md format
-- ✅ Added NPM package references throughout
+- ✅ Emphasized 40% package size reduction throughout
+- ✅ Added progressive disclosure and token savings messaging
+- ✅ Updated all version references from 2.0.0 to 3.0.0
-- ✅ Removed non-existent slash commands (analyze, review, architect, improve, pr)
+- ✅ Removed .claude-buddy references, emphasized .claude/skills/
-- ✅ Updated personas section with v2 intelligence features
+- ✅ Updated metadata and structured data to v3.0.0
-- ✅ Added sitemap.xml with new v2 sections

 ### Design Updates
-- ✅ Added 390+ lines of CSS for new v2 sections
+- ✅ Updated comparison table styling for 3-column layout (v1, v2, v3)
-- ✅ Implemented consistent hover effects and transitions
+- ✅ Maintained consistent hover effects and transitions
-- ✅ Enhanced responsive design for all new sections
+- ✅ Enhanced responsive design for updated sections
-- ✅ Maintained visual consistency with existing design system
+- ✅ Preserved visual consistency with Claude Code design system
-- ✅ Added frontend analysis documentation
+- ✅ Updated footer and version indicators

 ---

 **Made with ♾️ for the Claude Code community**

-*This landing page serves as the professional showcase for Claude Buddy 2.0, an enterprise-ready AI development platform.
-Designed to demonstrate the power of NPM distribution, enterprise templates, and complete workflow automation to professional developers.*
+*This landing page serves as the professional showcase for Claude Buddy 3.0, a skills-only architecture with native Claude Code integration.
+Designed to demonstrate the power of progressive disclosure, auto-activation, and 40% package size reduction to professional developers.*